-The Department identified no requirements and no recommendations directed toward improving the accuracy of the levy process.
+The Department identified two requirements and two recommendations directed toward improving the accuracy of the levy process.

 The items identified may be specific to the assessor's duties, the taxing district duties, county legislative authority duties, or they may have shared components of responsibility.
 We have listed a summary of these items in the requirements and recommendation sections.